bloominstituteoftechnology/node-db1-project/queries.md

 update customers
 set customername = "The Shire", contactname = "Bilbo Baggins", address = "1 Hobbit-Hole", city = "Bag End", postalcode = "111", country = "Middle Earth"
-where customerid = 91
+where customerid = 92

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

 update customers
 set postalcode = "11122"
-where customerid = 91
+where contactname = "Bilbo Baggins"

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.